top of page

 Is water or food provided?

-Please bring a re-fillable water bottle as we will not be providing single-use water bottles at any venue.
+Please bring a refillable water bottle.
+We do not provide single-use water bottles at any venue.

 How can I find out who I am competing with?

-Where can I get answers to other questions I have?
+Where can I get answers to any other questions I have about the Games?